WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 ![](figures/gtf.png)
 **Figure 5.** Example of a GTF file

-Use featureCounts in Subread/Rsubreadpackages to calculate the number of reads mapped to each gene See https://subread.sourceforge.net/featureCounts.html or do `featureCounts --help` to see meaning of these options.
+We will use featureCounts in Subread/Rsubreadpackages to calculate the number of reads mapped to each gene See https://subread.sourceforge.net/featureCounts.html or do `featureCounts --help` to see meaning of these options.
 The manual and `--help` option can also be useful if you encounter an error message.

 ```bash